 She also worked at the Hepworth Art Gallery in Wakefield as a Creative Practitioner, specialising in workshops and events to do with Ceramics and Art History, and developing a bookclub which then became self supporting.

 As an Art Historian she has created a 5 year syllabus for adult education.

 She delivers 1 day sessions in various areas of Art History for the University of York’s Life Long Learning programme,http://www.york.ac.uk/lifelonglearning/pleasure/art-history/#tab-1.

-and is running an Introduction to Art History there and in Norwich at The Stage, http://stagenorwich.org.uk.
+She is also running Art History courses in Norwich at The Stage, http://stagenorwich.org.uk.

 In her spare time, she enjoys community vegetable gardening with others, https://www.facebook.com/NorwichFarmshare